epetyaks/otp-app/README.md

 CentOS7 users can just download setup.sh script and run.
 All needed packages will be installed, firewall ports wil be opened.
+But anyway, better to do it by hands bellow:

 For every other linux:
 install docker, docker-compose for sure.